makerMcl/alexaControlled/README.md

 ### Design considerations
 * output lines have resistor for short-circuit-proof
 * button input gets additional protection
-* drive relais shields from original 5V: 4times 80mA is a considerable amount, decouple power lines
+* drive relais shields from original 5V: 4times 80mA is a considerable amount
+* provide the GND connectionof relais shield from the main power source point, to reach a star layout.

+  Do not connect the GND ping of the relais shield to GND of your microcontroller board or PCB but instead to your main power connector.
+This should minimize effects from the coils to the microcontroller.
 * IR-led driving circuitry used schottky-bypass for faster reactions, see [docs/ir_output_@*.jpg](docs/) to check effects
+* Button must be on RTC-GPIO, candidates are: GPIO 2, 4, 13, 14, 15, 25, 26, 27, 32, 33, 34, 35, 36, 39
+* input only pins (no internal pull-up!) are GPIO34..39; do no use Pins with limited variance, these are: GPIO0, 1, 3, 6..12

 ## Build Dependencies
 * add as git-submodule into `lib/`